Nkasa Rupara National Park: Fires

 Lightning or human-caused fires occur seasonally.
 They are important for the park’s ecology, regulating the dominance of tall grass stands and keeping woody plants at bay.

 Recreation

 At least two all-wheel drive vehicles are needed as the terrain can be muddy and waterlogged.
 Nkasa Rupara is situated in a malaria area.

 Park fees must be either pre-paid at the Ministry of Environment and Tourism (MET) offices in Katima Mulilo, Windhoek or upon arrival.
 Nkasa Rupara has minimal facilities.
 There are no shops, filling stations or other facilities in the park.
 Visitors must be self-sufficient.
-There is a community camp-site on the park’s northern border.
+There is a community campsite on the park’s northern border.
 The Nkasa Lupala tented lodge was built recently as part of a tourism concession granted by the Namibian Government.
-It is a partnership with the Wuparo Conservancy.
-Wuparo Conservancy also runs a community campsite outside the park.
+It is a partnership with the Wuparo Conservancy, which also runs a community campsite outside the park.

 Kavango Zambezi Transfrontier Conservation Area

 Angola, Botswana, Namibia, Zambia and Zimbabwe have agreed to manage trans-boundary conservation through the Kavango–Zambezi Transfrontier Conservation Area (KaZa TFCA).
 Nkasa Rupara is situated in the centre of the KaZa TFCA and forms a corridor for elephant, buffalo, roan and sable antelope movement from Botswana into Angola and Zambia.
 KaZa includes 22 protected areas which cover 280 000 square kilometers.
 KaZa aims to broaden the protected areas network, increase biodiversity, expand historical game migration routes and draw more tourists to the area.
 In a place where local people often bear the costs of living with wildlife, KAZA aims to make the protection of wildlife and wild places economically more attractive to rural communities.